What Happens If A Person Has A Brain Injury From A Car Accident?

 - Diffuse Axonal: When the unmoving brain lags behind the movement of the skull, nerve tissues throughout the brain can tear.
 A diffuse axonal injury can disrupt brain activity, leading to permanent brain damage, coma, or even death.

-- Penetration Injury: If pieces of metal or debris penetrate the head, it can force these objects or even parts of the skull into the brain.
+- Penetration Injury: Objects such as pieces of metal or debris can pass through the skull and enter the brain.
+This can lead to parts of the skull being forced into the brain.
 This ruptures and stretches brain tissue.

 Symptoms of car accident brain injuries